 - 60 g granulated sugar (60 g = 6 Tbsp)

 - 60 g unsalted butter (60 g = 4 Tbsp) (at room temperature)

 - 6 large egg yolks (beaten, at room temperature)

-- 200 ml heavy whipping cream (at room temperature)
+- 200 ml heavy cream or heavy whipping cream (at room temperature)

 - 10 ml lemon juice (10 ml = 2 tsp)

 - 80 g all-purpose flour (80 g = 8 Tbsp) (sifted twice)

 - 100 g granulated sugar (100 g = 10 Tbsp)